 This world-class shopping haunt is divided into northern "New" (1710) and southern "Old" (1690) halves.
 You can spot the juncture by a bronzed bench on which Franklin D. Roosevelt sits companionably next to Winston Churchill.
-On New Bond Street you'll find Sotheby's, the world-famous auction house, at No. 35, as well as upscale retailers like Asprey's, Burberry, Louis Vuitton, Georg Jensen, and Church's.
-You'll find even more opportunities to flirt with financial ruin on Old Bond Street: flagship boutiques of top-end designers like Chanel, Gucci, and Yves St. Laurent; an array of fine jewelers including Tiffany; and art dealers Colnaghi, Spink Leger, and Agnew's.
-Cork Street, which parallels the top half of Old Bond Street, is where London's foremost dealers in contemporary art have their galleries.
+At No. 35, on New Bond Street, you'll find Sotheby's, the world-famous auction house, as well as upscale retailers like Asprey's, Burberry, Louis Vuitton, Georg Jensen, and Church's.
+You'll find even more opportunities to flirt with financial ruin on Old Bond Street, with flagship boutiques of top-end designers like Chanel, Gucci, and Yves St. Laurent; an array of fine jewelers including Tiffany; and art dealers Colnaghi, Spink Leger, and Agnew's.
+Cork Street, which parallels the top half of Old Bond Street, is where many top dealers in contemporary art have their galleries.

 London, W1, England